Alxmerino/HTML-Starter/README.md

 $ bower install
 ```

 This project uses Skeleton-sass (css grid system) which needs a quick setup to get it to work.
-On prompt enter `gtmsquared`.
+On prompt enter `PROJECT_NAME`.

 ```bash
 $ cd bower_components/skeleton-sass && bin/setup.rb
 ```
-Now open `_gtmsquared.config.scss` and add variables below to the end of the file
+Now open `_PROJECT_NAME.config.scss` and add variables below to the end of the file

 ```bash
 $is-fluid: true;